Outdoor Swimming Information

 • An Emergency action plan (you can find this in the information hut)

-• A Full site risk assessment
+• A Full site risk assessment, which has also been externally verified

 What we don’t have: